Board of Trustees

 Jose Claxton

-Jose Claxton is Managing Director and Head of Business Development for Engine No. 1, an impact focused investment fund.
-He previously held leadership positions at Blue Harbour Group, Latigo Partners, Lehman Brothers, and JP Morgan.
-In addition to BPL's board, Jose serves on the boards of the Charles Hayden Foundation and the Harlem School of the Arts.
+Jose Claxton is a private investor and seasoned financial services executive with over 30 years of cross-functional experience in traditional and alternative investments.
+He previously served as the Charles Hayden Foundation’s interim President and has held leadership positions at Blue Harbour Group, Latigo Partners, Lehman Brothers, and JP Morgan.
+In addition to BPL's board, Jose serves on the board of the Charles Hayden Foundation.
 Born and raised in Brooklyn, he spent much of his time after school at Bushwick Library.

 Nina Collins